|

 The sense of hopelessness

-in Greece triggered a mass exodus of young people looking
+in Greece triggers a mass exodus of young people looking

 for a better life in Australia, the USA and Canada.
 Starting from